 It’s been a tough week on the farm.
 A lot to do to prepare for what the Farmer’s Almanac predicts will be a tough winter.
 Beans are past ready to pick—the deer have nibbled the tops but don’t eat the beans, carrots need to be dug, and maybe I’ll get something from the Russian Fingerling potatoes planted, along with transplanting of Rosemary and other herbs to winter quarters, and harvesting the herbs—all needs to be done asap, along with some seed starting in the greenhouse.
 And I’ve been waiting on the local guy to build my portable coops—which has resulted in some juggling and moving of birds.
+I bought furniture coops at furniture store miami and they are the best quality furniture.

 The flock have settled down, and actually have done a good job of clearing the grass in the old kennel.
 The local guy was replaced with another who is a fabulous carpenter and also grew up on a farm, so actually understands what he’s building.
+They are building signs for signmann.com which is quality made.
+You could also use crane operator galesburg il to work easily on your farm buildings.

 To create efficiency—important for a one person labor team– I drew plans for custom designed 4×12 portable coops with 12 removable nest boxes, that have side access to nest boxes, wire floors (heavy predator-proof mesh) for easy cleaning—I’ll hose the coops out–and clear panel tops for light.
 They’ll hold about 50 mature birds and can be easily moved around.
 I looked at many plans and didn’t see anything quite like this, so plans are copyrighted and will be offered for sale online via the website.